rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 #### Random redaction

-With random redaction, the information is replaced with other random data:
+With random redaction, the information is replaced with other random data as shown in the following example:

     BEGIN
      DBMS_REDACT.ADD_POLICY (